Physoc aims to provide all things Physicsy to all physicsy people.

-To achieve our noble aims we generally organise talks every two weeks, interspersed with social events and tutorials.
+To achieve our noble aims we generally organise talks every two weeks which involve guest speakers followed by a wine and snacks reception.
+These talks are interspersed with social events and tutorials throughout the year.
 Our talks have a physics theme and are aimed at all college members.
 We host board game nights and pub quizzes, as well as our annual Halloween Party and Christmas Party in conjunction with Mathsoc.
 We also aim to provide introductory tutorials in Latex and Inkscape (For 2nd/3rd year lab reports), as well as Mathematica (For 1st year TP’s and anyone else who despises tedious maths operations).

-Also new for this year, Physoc are introducing informal Lunchtime Chats, a chance to eat your packed/bought lunch in the Schrodinger Library, with a short casual talk by a researcher here at trinity, and free tea and coffee.
+Following the success of last year’s “Brainfood” events, Physoc are continuing informal Lunchtime Chats, a chance to eat your packed/bought lunch in the Schrodinger Library, with a short casual talk by a researcher here at trinity, discussion about research projects and module choices or just relaxed chatting amongst the general society.
+Can you really pass up the offer of free tea and coffee with some cheeky biscuits?!

-We also have a library from which members can borrow books, check out the library tab for more info.
+We also have a society library from which members can borrow books, check out the library tab and talk to Sean our librarian for more info .

 The views and opinions expressed on this site do not necessarily represent the opinions of Dublin University